California College Republicans: Modern history

+National Federation

+The College Republican National Committee (CRNC) [1963-2019]

-The California College Republicans are an independent organization, unaffiliated with the College Republican National Committee (CRNC), as of 2019.
-According to a press release from CCR, the California Federation of College Republicans (CFCR), "an establishment" splinter group from the "pro-Trump" CCR, petitioned the CRNC to revoke CCR's charter.
+The California College Republicans ceased affiliation with the College Republican National Committee (CRNC) in 2019.
+According to a press release from CCR, the splinter group that had broken off during Rowlands's administration had petitioned the CRNC to revoke CCR's charter.
 The statement reads:On Saturday, July 13th, despite Gandall agreeing to many of the terms for mediation, the CRNC ruled that CCR was to be “dechartered." ...
 Gandall strongly objected ... but his appeals were rejected without reason.
-“Despite my objections in Committee under my right to a point of order, the arbitrator illegally awarded CFCR the charter.
+“Despite my objections in Committee under my right to a point of order, the arbitrator illegally ... [removed] the charter.
 But this isn’t allowed in the Bylaws,” said Kimo Gandall, Chairman of the California College Republicans.
 “CRNC has a secret constitution that is not public,” continued Gandall, “and once I leaked it, I found that there were deep discrepancies. §2(5)(b)CCR is not the only organization that is independent from the CRNC.
 In 2021, the CRNC controversially stripped the voting rights of several state federations that backed the election of Judah Waxelbaum over Courtney Britt for CRNC Chairman.
 Among those disqualified were Texas, New York, Mississippi, North Dakota, and Puerto Rico, who all voted to secede following Britt's election.
 The action's of the CRNC earned condemnation and words of support for the allegedly disenfranchised states from the New York, Connecticut, Arizona, and Arkansas Republican parties, as well as from Elise Stefanik, George P. Bush, John Boozman, and more.
+After losing its national charter, the California Republican Party used this as justification for stripping CCR's permanent charter with the state party.
+According to CCR:The California Republican Party used CCR losing its recognition by the CRNC as justification for removing CCR’s permanent charter with the Party in 2019, and Party officials have encouraged CCR to rejoin the CRNC in the years following this move as a potential condition to regain a permanent charter.A permanent charter status with the CAGOP had allowed CCR to file less annual charter paperwork and granted the group an extra party delegate.
+CCR maintains a temporary or "regular" charter with the CAGOP, but by losing the "permanent charter," the party effectively stripped a delegate from the College Republicans.

+CCR says the reason the party gave for stripping its charter was to encourage CCR and the splinter group to reunify, and that the permanent charter would be returned as soon as they unified.
+But, even after reunifying in early 2023, the Party has not returned the permanent charter as of July 2024.
+CCR has said of the situation that "Party officials told CCR at its annual convention in May that it has no plans to return CCR’s permanent charter for as much as another 8 years or more — expressing concern CCR was not part of the CRNC."